cx-rules/sap-commerce-hybris-recipes/_posts/2020-05-10-installation.markdown

 Image in newest format:

-{% include screenshot.html img-name="VisualStudioCodeWebsite.png" %}
+{% include screenshot.html img-name="VisualStudioCodeWebsite.png" img-description="Visual Studio Code website" %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].